PipeWire/wireplumber/docs/rst/daemon/logging.rst

 .. code::

-   wpctl set-log-level D     # enable debug logging for Wireplumber wpctl set-log-level -     # restore default logging for Wireplumber
+   wpctl set-log-level D     # enable debug logging for WirePlumber wpctl set-log-level -     # restore default logging for WirePlumber

-   wpctl set-log-level 0 4   # enable debug logging for Pipewire daemon wpctl set-log-level 0 -   # restore default logging for Pipewire daemon
+   wpctl set-log-level 0 4   # enable debug logging for PipeWire daemon wpctl set-log-level 0 -   # restore default logging for PipeWire daemon

 Equivalently, it is also possible to adjust the logging by setting ``log.level`` in the ``settings`` metadata: